 AMI modeling is now being applied to single-ended channels (e.g. DDR5).
 The current input to AMI_Init is an Impulse Response.
 This forces all AMI simulations to be centered around the mid-level of the signal of a single-ended port.
 A DLL may need to know the single-ended voltage levels (e.g. to handle saturation in a DFE summer).
-This BIRD proposes a new AMI Reserved Parameter DC_Offset, which is the mid value of the beginning and end of the step response of the channel.
+On the other hand, to support statistical simulations, the Rx model needs to provide the EDA tool the Rx latch DC component.
+This BIRD proposes two new AMI Reserved Parameters.
+The first one, DC_Offset, is the mid value of the beginning and end of the step response of the channel.
+The second one, DC_for_Statistical, is the DC component at the receiver latch used by EDA tools in statistical simulations.

 SOLUTION REQUIREMENTS: